 This module is for parents and guardians of children with disabilities or special needs.
-In your role, you are already your child's primary caregiver and most committed advocate.
-You no doubt have encountered obstacles when interacting with schools and other institutions.
-Our purpose here is to help you be effective in your role as you interact with the Scouting program and BSA volunteer leaders.
+You are already your child's most committed advocate, and no doubt you've faced obstacles with schools and other institutions.
+We want to help you be effective as you interact with the Scouting program and Scouting America volunteer leaders.
 This discussion assumes you are already familiar with the information in Module B about the Basics of Scouting.